Smarajitpal/Resolve360Frontend/README.md

 # 🚀 Resolve360

-Resolve360 is a full-stack ticketing and team management system built with **React + Redux Toolkit** on the frontend and **Node.js + Express + MongoDB (Neon Postgres optional)** on the backend.
+Resolve360 is a full-stack ticketing and team management system built with **React + Redux Toolkit** on the frontend and **Node.js + Express + MongoDB** on the backend.
-It supports JWT authentication, SLA tracking, ticket escalation, and team collaboration.
+It supports JWT authentication, ticket escalation, and team collaboration.

 ---